Neim4n/Pokedex/README.md

 # Pekedex
-🔘 [Pokedex](https://neim4n.github.io/Pokedex/) React Web Application created for comfortably view the list of pokemon, their abilities and characteristics..
+🔘 [Pokedex](https://neim4n.github.io/Pokedex/) React Web Application created for comfortably view the list of pokemon, their abilities and characteristics.

 ## Table of Contents